Sebastian-Larsson/ArtificialFlyingObjects/README.md

 - Install the environment with `conda env create -f deeplearn.yml`
 - Do not forget to run `source activate` and `conda activate deeplearn` everytime you login
 ## Packages
-The required packages exists within the requirements.txt.
+The required packages exists within the deeplearn.yml.

 ## Tensorboard
 To user tensorboard we need to add an additional port to the SSH command.
 Tensorboard use port 6006 (default) so add ssh -L 6006:localhost:6006 8888:localhost:8888.